Michael Fahy: Quashing of conviction and subsequent career

 On 28 November 2007, the Court of Criminal Appeal ruled that evidence that Fahy had claimed to have been offered €3.8m for a field was irrelevant and thus inadmissible; and further that it was prejudicial as it did not note that the field had been inherited, and thus allowed the inference that "wealth apparently so disproportionate to his income and station in life was not acquired honestly."
 The court quashed Fahy's conviction, released him on bail, and ordered a retrial.
 Senator Terry Leyden was quoted as "delighted" with the decision.
 At the retrial, two charges were dropped; on 10 December 2008, Fahy was found not guilty on four charges and guilty on one charge of obtaining the use or benefit of €7,055 from Galway County Council by false pretences.
 He was sentenced to time served of seven months, and fined €30,000.
 He launched another appeal, and on 31 May 2011 the Court of Criminal Appeal ruled his conviction was unsafe, with Justice Adrian Hardiman saying "the evidence before the court was completely different from the case made by the State".
 No retrial was ordered.

 Fahy's mother Mai, a Cumann na mBan veteran, died aged 99 on 23 December 2008.

-Fahy was reelected to Galway county council in the 2009 local elections, topping the poll in the Loughrea local electoral area (LEA).
+Fahy was re-elected to Galway county council in the 2009 local elections, topping the poll in the Loughrea local electoral area (LEA).
 In October 2009, a man was convicted of attempting to extort €5,000 from Fahy by claiming to have tapes of politicians planning to oust or murder Fahy.
-Fahy was re-elected at the 2014 local elections, to Galway county council and the new subsidiary Loughrea municipal district council.
+Fahy was re-elected at the 2014 local elections to Galway county Council.
 He said afterwards he was considering rejoining Fianna Fáil.

 Fahy ran as an independent in Galway East in the 2016 general election, receiving 5.2% of the first-preference vote to finish eighth of the ten candidates.
 He rejoined Fianna Fáil in 2018, and at the time of his death had been selected to run for the party in Gort/Kinvara LEA in the May 2019 local elections.